rustyrussell/lightning-rfc-old/bolts/02-wire-protocol.md

 ## 3.5.
 Signing HTLCs So Far: `update_commit` and `update_revocation`

-When a node has changes for the remote commitment, it can apply them, sign the resulting transaction and send an `update_commit` message:
+When a node has changes for the remote commitment, it can apply them, sign the resulting transaction and send an `update_commit` message.
+In the special case where the remote node can redeem no outputs (there are no HTLC outputs, and no output to itself), it does not send a signature.

 * `sig`: the signature using the private key corresponding to `commit_key` for the receiving node's local commitment transaction (ie. sender's remote commitment transaction).

-A sending node MUST apply all remote acked and unacked changes except unacked fee changes to the remote commitment before generating `sig`.
+If the commitment transaction has only a single output which pays to the other node, `sig` MUST be unset.
+Otherwise, a sending node MUST apply all remote acked and unacked changes except unacked fee changes to the remote commitment before generating `sig`.

 A node MUST NOT send an `update_commit` message which does not include any updates.
 Note that a node MAY send an `update_commit` message which only alters the fee, and MAY send an `update_commit` message which doesn't change the commitment transaction other than the new revocation hash (due to dust, identical HTLC replacement, or insignificant or multiple fee changes).